fkanedev/fkctp-django-Car-Dealerships-ma-ci-tdd-ui/README.md

 - **Dealer Details**: Provides comprehensive information about each dealer, including contact details and location.
 - **User Interaction**: Includes features for user registration, authentication, and personalized user experiences.

+## 2. Architecture <a name="architecture"></a>
+*Note: The architectural solution, diagram and design guidelines are provided by the training course.
+See the [Sources](#sources) section for more details.*
+   - Key Components
+      - **Django application** : The user interacts with the Django application through a web browser.
+      - **SQLite database** : The Django application handles the user authentication using the SQLite database as the persistance layer.
+The SQLite database also stores the Car Make and the Car Model data.
+      - **Cloudant** : The dealerships and the reviews are stored in Cloudant, a NoSQL document based database.
+      - **IBM Cloud functions** : Are used to interface with the Cloudant database to get dealerships, get reviews and post reviews.
+      - **IBM Watson NLU service** : Watson NLU (Natural Language Understanding) service is used  to analyze reviews sentiment/tone.
+      - **Proxy services** : The Django application talks to the IBM Cloud Functions and Watson NLU service via a set or proxy services.

+   - Architectural Diagram

 ## 2. Technologies Used <a name="technologies-used"></a>

 ### Programming Languages